Bas24live/FleetStats/README.txt

 As soon as any part of a line (Host) is corrupted/malformed the whole line is rejected (host is not created and added to list).
 States will only be M1, M2 or M3, however any other state will be accepted as long as the format remains the same and just the state name changes.
 State name consist of a minimum of two characters.
+For a host to replace the current one in the most filled hosts within an InstanceType, the number of empty slots must be > 0, the new hosts number of empty slots must be <= the current one and the number of filled slots in the new host must be >= the current hosts number of filled slots.

 I have provided text files with the malformed data for testing and the output file created by my program to illustrate how my program handles this data.
 These are "FleetStateMalformedData" and "StatisticsOfMalformedData" respectively.